 - Wear a hat.

-If you have questions about skin cancer screenings or about skin cancer, please call us at (801) 357-7575.
+If you have questions about skin cancer screenings or about skin cancer, please contact your primary care physician.